What is empathy in leadership: Tips to become an empathetic leader

 7. Respectful inquiry: Ask open-ended questions and seek clarification to better understand someone's feelings or perspective.

-What are the major skills, characteristics, and traits required to become an empathetic leader?
+What are the traits of an empathetic leader?

-What are the major skills, characteristics, and traits required to become an empathetic leader?
+What are the traits of an empathetic leader?

 1. Emotional awareness: The ability to recognize and manage one's own emotions while also tuning into the emotions of others.